lowRISC/opentitan/hw/formal/README.md

 Assert that a concurrent property never happens.

 ### `ASSERT_KNOWN(name, signal, clk, rst)
-Assert that `signal` has a known value after reset, where “known” refers to a value that is not X.
+Assert that `signal` has a known value after reset, where "known" refers to a value that is not X.

 ### More Macros and Examples